M.S. in Human Resources Development

 3. How long does it take to complete the program?

-You may apply to the program either online or by mailing your application.
+You may apply to the program online.
 A complete application package includes:

 • Personal Goals Statement